Small generators for S-unit groups of division algebras: Introduction

-The main tool for producing small generators for $G(O_{k,S})$ once $S$ is sufficiently large is Minkowski's Lattice Point Theorem.
+The main tool for producing small generators for $O_{k,S}^*$ once $S$ is sufficiently large is Minkowski's lattice point theorem.
 This determines elements of $B^*$ which can be shown to be $S$-integral by careful consideration of the constants required to apply Minkowski's theorem.
+In particular, the assumption that $B$ is a division algebra is crucial, and it would be interesting to extend our results to unit groups of arbitrary central simple algebras.
+The reason we cannot work with a general central simple algebra is because Minkowski's lattice point theorem returns a nonzero element of the algebra $B$.
+We prove that it is $S$-integral.
+However, it might not be invertible in $B$ if $B$ is not a division algebra.
+Given that $\mathrm{SL}_n(\mathbb{Z})$ is generated by elementary matrices, which certainly have small height, we expect such a result to hold.
 It appears to us that it is a deep problem to extend such height results to generators for the $S$-integral points of more general linear algebraic groups over number fields.